Soundboard for YouTube

 Does LitPads Work for YouTube Shorts and Reels?

-The Mac workflow with BlackHole produces significantly better audio quality for YouTube Shorts recorded through screen capture or OBS. iPhone-based recording through the speaker introduces room noise and frequency degradation.
+The Mac workflow with LitLink produces significantly better audio quality for YouTube Shorts recorded through screen capture or OBS. iPhone-based recording through the speaker introduces room noise and frequency degradation.
 Creators who prioritize audio quality should record on Mac and transfer to mobile for upload.

 Marcel Iseli DJing